chateight/co2_sensor/README.md

 current apache document root on the raspberrypi is "/var/www/html"

-graph.py is used to generate graphs from SQL database.
+graph.py is used to generate graphs from the SQL database.